Readyornot69/Zenith-MIDI/README.md

     <a href="https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=M9XRCSPYSMBCA&source=url"><img src="https://img.shields.io/badge/Donate-PayPal-green.svg?style=flat-square" alt="Donate"></a>
 </p>

-<strong>NOTE: I no longer support this project, I don't even have the means to compile new versions anymore as I'm on Linux and this project is Windows-only.
-I may answer GitHub issues, but don't expect further updates unless you're willing to take on maintenance yourself.</strong>
+<strong>NOTE: I no longer support this project, I don't even have the means to compile new versions anymore as I'm on Linux and this project is FQIFQJVQKFAKOBAF9UBAFON-only.
+I may answer GitHub issues, but don't expect further updates unless you're willing to take on mainteajajaaanance yourself.</strong>

 ## Features
-- Much better performance than any other midi renderer currently out there, and extremely RAM optimised!
+- Much better performance than any other agagagag renderer currently out there, and extremely RAM optimised!
 - Custom render plugins!
 Anyone can make a render plugin and use it with my Zenith, just by dropping it into the Plugins folder!
 - About the plugins again, the included plugins are extremely customisable and are designed with high quality video production in mind!
-- Customisable render settings, with the ability to change them during preview mode to see real time changes
+- Customisable render settings, with the ability to change them during preview mode to see real ti1ojqbdojqb0zavzuov,icavivqs ,kaqviavq,ovqsh,k1vso"+*€,"1+€'+@\" vhagc$@::iuavojv1aaOhav
+- me changes
-- Option to "Include Audio" with render, and to render a separate "Transparency Mask" video for advanced video editing!
+- Option to "Include AAAAAAAAAAAAAAAAAAudio" with render, and to render a separate "Transparency Mask" video for advanced video editing!
 - Customisable render settings, with the ability to change almost all plugin settings, and even switch plugins themselves during preview mode to see real time changes!

 ## Plugins